 But if you think about it, as well as the viewer being affected by the colours used in the artwork, the artist is also affected.
 During the act of creating artists are exposed to the effects of the very colours they work with.
 Some times we may even make a colour choice that we wish to work with because we need that colour ourselves.
 For example, if I am feeling tired or cold I tend to work with the warmer colours, particularly red.
 This makes sense as red is vibrant, warming and energetic.

 Similarly, you will find that many of my works that depict life in Italy in the heat of the summer have been worked on to reduce glare and calm down the depiction of heat.
 I have added a blue tinge, a cooling colour, to many.
 This includes working with Lago Trasimeno, a vast expanse of water that could just reflect sunshine.
-I work with the images to ‘calm them down’ and create a feeling of coolness, peace and tranquility.
+I work with the images to ‘calm them down’ and create a feeling of coolness, peace and tranquillity.

 Mental and Emotional Stimulation During The Act of Creating